 In Gartner’s 2020 Marketing Operations Survey, about 43% of marketing leaders cited they are still using spreadsheets or nothing at all to manage key marketing activities.
 Only 35% use a marketing work management platform to manage the work of the marketing organization.
+They are not focused on operational martech.

 Gartner clients often ask us to help them solve a myriad of operational problems with questions like:

-- How can we become more strategic?
+- How do we become more strategic?

-- How do we justify more resources?
+- How can we justify more resources?

 The list goes on.
 In 2020, the most common words that arose during client calls as they were seeking help were: